aliveprotocol/docs/docs/alivedb-chat.md

 ## Chat archives

 If possible on the specific platform, streamers may obtain a plain-text dump of the live chat containing the details of all chat messages in a live stream.
-Streamers will verify the signatures for each message before adding the dump to IPFS/Skynet.
+Streamers will verify the signatures for each message before adding the dump to IPFS.

 The streamer then publishes the hash of the dump to the on-chain video metadata, which will be used by stream archive viewers to fetch all messages posted during the stream to be shown on frontends.